pdbrown/triss/README.md

 generated by the CSPRNG.

-While no longer perfect secrecy, this degree of security is good enough, computationally infeasible to break, and the same as that of other modern cryptography provided the CSPRNG is not broken.
+While no longer perfect secrecy, this degree of security is good enough, computationally infeasible to break, and on par with modern cryptography.

 ##### Footnotes
 Triss uses python's `secrets.token_bytes` method to generate keys.
 That calls